fluid-project/jira-to-11ty/src/issues/FLUID-6259.md

     {
       "author": "Justin Obara",
       "date": "2018-03-12T09:42:00.744-0400",
       "body": "In the past we were removing the build directory as it was initially intended as an intermediary step.
 However there was a desire to have some of the artifacts from the build available without having to go through the zip.
-We have since provided all of the generated/built artifacts in the dist directory so we may again be able to just clean out the build directory at the end of a build. \n\n@@Alan Harnum and @@Antranig Basman, do you have any thoughts on this?\n"
+We have since provided all of the generated/built artifacts in the dist directory so we may again be able to just clean out the build directory at the end of a build. \n\nAlan Harnum and Antranig Basman, do you have any thoughts on this?\n"
     },
     {
       "author": "Justin Obara",